WBelchman/pikapp/README.md

 ## Description

-Website for UVA Pi Kappa Phi fraternity build using React and TypeScript
+Website for UVA Pi Kappa Phi fraternity built using React and TypeScript

 # Getting Started with Create React App